 How do you determine what fire alarm is required?

 British Standards defines the category required for a specific risk.
-Churches Fire will work with you to develop a Fire Risk Assessment that will specify the category of system required to meet your risk.
+Churches Fire & Security will work with you to develop a Fire Risk Assessment that will specify the category of system required to meet your risk.

 Fire alarm service and maintenance

 Churches Fire & Security will service all your fire alarm systems at least every six months, in accordance with BS5839.
 Our technicians carry a wide range of equipment to recertify any non-compliances or faults to ensure equipment is maintained in efficient working order, in compliance with the RRO.